avandenberghe/bbguild/README.md

 ## Changelog

+1.3.0.2 27-04-2014

+-	[FIX] #203 calling wow charapi did not deduce inactive points from account-	[FIX] #204 raid value was not added to account for duplicated raid-	[FIX] #205 need to show adjustments on account page-	[FIX] #206 raid count was not increased for duplicated raid-	[FIX] #207 missing language "SPENTNET"-	[FIX] #208 issue in viewraid and pbwow.
+Page is nudged to high. -	[FIX] #209 total of raid value column should not have equal sign

 1.3.0.1 24-04-2014

 -	[FIX] #200 Module issue when updating 1.2.8->1.3.0.
 1.3 Umil changes were 		merged into 1 diff, omitting all betas and RC. fixes fix #100, #200

 1.3.0 21-04-2014